nixworks/public/news/2016/11/17/index.md

 At least 13 people were killed and dozens were injured by a car bomb on Thursday which targeted a building used by a rebel group in the northern Syrian town of Azaz near the Turkish border, the Syrian Observatory for Human Rights said.

 ### [The 17th Annual Latin Grammy Awards are held at the T-Mobile Arena in Paradise, Nevada. [http://www.ew.com/article/2016/11/17/latin-grammy-awards-2016-winners-list (''Entertainment Weekly'')]"La Bicicleta" by Carlos Vives and Shakira wins the Latin Grammy Awards for Song of the Year and Record of the Year.
 Juan Gabriel posthumously wins the Latin Grammy Award for Album of the Year for ''Los Duo, Vol. 2''](/news/2016/11/17/the-17th-annual-latin-grammy-awards-are-held-at-the-t-mobile-arena-in-paradise-nevada-http-www-ew-com-article-2016-11-17-latin-grammy-a.md)
-_Context: 17th Annual Latin Grammy Awards, Carlos Vives, Juan Gabriel, La Bicicleta, Latin Grammy Award, Latin Grammy Award for Album of the Year, Los Dúo, Vol. 2, Paradise, Nevada, Record of the Year, Shakira, Song of the Year, T-Mobile Arena_
+_Context: 17th Annual Latin Grammy Awards, Carlos Vives, Juan Gabriel, La Bicicleta, Latin Grammy Award, Latin Grammy Award for Album of the Year, Los Duo, Vol. 2, Paradise, Nevada, Record of the Year, Shakira, Song of the Year, T-Mobile Arena_

 ### [At least 73 people have been killed and hundreds injured in a fuel tanker explosion in the town of Caphiridzange in Mozambique's Tete Province. ](/news/2016/11/17/at-least-73-people-have-been-killed-and-hundreds-injured-in-a-fuel-tanker-explosion-in-the-town-of-caphiridzange-in-mozambique-s-tete-provin.md)
 At least 73 people were killed and scores injured in Mozambique on Thursday as they tried to siphon fuel from an overturned truck which exploded, the government said.